 Text.Contains( "æ", "AE", Comparer.FromCulture( "en-US" ) ) // Returns false

-However, if you need to ignore case while performing a culture-dependent comparison, you can leverage the optional argument of Comparer.FromCulture:
+If you need to ignore case while performing a culture-dependent comparison, you can use the optional argument of Comparer.FromCulture:

 Text.Contains( "æ", "AE", Comparer.FromCulture( "en-US", true ) ) // Returns true